khuonghoanghuy/Rhythmo-SC-FlixelControls/docs/Adding-a-New-Language.md

 Also, make sure that your font actually exists before doing so.

 You can also have your font be shown in the language selection menu. <br>
-Wherever your languages is in `languagesData.txt`, add this extra field:
+Wherever your languages is in `languagesList.txt`, add this extra field:
 ```
 Deutsch (Deutschland):de:germanFont
 ```